Do It Again (George Gershwin and Buddy DeSylva song)

 "Do It Again" is an American popular song by composer George Gershwin and lyricist Buddy DeSylva.
 The song premiered in the 1922 Broadway show The French Doll, as performed by actress Irène Bordoni.

 Background

 Gershwin recounted the origin of the song in 1934:

 I was in the office of Max Dreyfus, my publisher, one day when Buddy DeSylva walked in.
 DeSylva said jokingly to me, "George, let's write a hit!"
 I matched him by saying, "O.K.!"
 I sat down at the piano, and began playing a theme which I was composing on the spot...
 Buddy listened for a few minutes and then began chanting this title—"Oh, Do It Again!," which he had just fitted to my theme.

 Gershwin began playing the song, at parties.
 Upon hearing the song, Irène Bordoni insisted that she perform the song in her show.
-"Do It Again" first appeared in the Broadway play The French Doll, which premiered on February 20, 1922 at the Lyceum and ran for a total of 120 performances.
+"Do It Again" first appeared in the Broadway play The French Doll, adapted by A.E.
+Thomas from a French play by Paul Armont and Marcel Gerbidon, which premiered on February 20, 1922 at the Lyceum and ran for a total of 120 performances.